 Please remember that all advice given on this website is based on the 'Good Samaritan Principle'.
 In an emergency, medical aid MUST be obtained.

-PLEASE NOTE: I am contactable only by email.
-My email address is: info/@/arnica.com.au
+PLEASE NOTE: Kate is only contactable by email at: info/@/arnica.com.au

 BMJ - Re: Good medicine: homeopathy

 'Understanding Homeopathy and the explanation and importance of the memory of water and the power of increased dilution'

 Arnica Montana Pty Ltd was set up as a sister company to Arnica Montana Ltd in the UK in October 2000.
 Arnica Montana Ltd and Arnica Montana Pty Ltd are committed to providing Homeopathic information and services world wide.
 The aim is to raise the awareness and profile of Homeopathy as a mainstream system of medicine throughout the world from both hemispheres, the white swan protected by Royal Charter representing the UK, and the black swan representing Perth in West Australia.